kni-neu/website/_homeworks/homework-1.md

 ### data and starter kit
 -----

-You will need [the data](https://course.ccs.neu.edu/cs6220/fall2024/homework-1/) for the review portion and [netflix data](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data) for the exploration portion.
+You will need [the data](https://course.ccs.neu.edu/cs6220/fall2024/homework-1/), which has data for both the review portion and netflix data for the exploration portion.

 <center>
 <img src="https://assets3.thrillist.com/v1/image/2677184/792x528/scale;webp=auto;jpeg_quality=60.jpg" width="500" height="auto">